Shinkafi: Average Temperature in Shinkafi

-The warm period spans 2.2 months, from March 18 to May 26, featuring daily high temperatures consistently exceeding 100°F. April stands out as the hottest month in Shinkafi, with an average high of 103°F and a low of 79°F.
+The warm period spans 2.2 months, from 18 March to 26 May, featuring daily high temperatures consistently exceeding 100 °F. April stands out as the hottest month in Shinkafi, with an average high of 103 °F and a low of 26 C.

-Conversely, the cooler season covers 1.6 months, running from December 11 to January 30, characterized by daily high temperatures consistently below 89°F. January is the chilliest month of the year in Shinkafi, with an average low of 61°F and a high of 87°F.
+Conversely, the cooler season covers 1.6 months, running from 11 December to 30 January, characterized by daily high temperatures consistently below 89 °F. January is the chilliest month of the year in Shinkafi, with an average low of 61 °F and a high of 87 °F.

 Cloud

 In Shinkafi, there is a noticeable seasonal variation in the average cloud cover percentage throughout the year.

-The period with the least cloud cover in Shinkafi starts approximately on November 7 and extends for 4.1 months, concluding around March 10.
+The period with the least cloud cover in Shinkafi starts approximately on 7 November and extends for 4.1 months, concluding around 10 March.

 January stands out as the clearest month in Shinkafi, with an average of 67% of the sky being clear, mostly clear, or partly cloudy.

-Conversely, the cloudier portion of the year begins around March 10 and continues for 7.9 months, ending approximately on November 7.
+Conversely, the cloudier portion of the year begins around 10 March and continues for 7.9 months, ending approximately on 7 November.

 May ranks as the cloudiest month in Shinkafi, with an average of 66% of the sky being overcast or mostly cloudy.